Home » Indian Polity » Constitution of India

 Indian Constitution Time Taken

-It took around 11 sessions and 167 days, precisely 2 years 11 months and 18 days to prepare the final draft of the constitution with a total of 2000 amendments (approx.)
+It took about 11 sessions and 167 days, or exactly 2 years, 11 months, and 18 days, to complete the final draft of the Constitution, with around 2000 amendments.

 Constitution Makers of India

-India under British rule had two types of territories, the British Provinces & the Princely States.
-The constituent assembly was formed on the basis of the population of a region, hence there was one representative for 10 lakh people.
+India under British rule had two types of territories: British Provinces and Princely States.
+The constituent assembly was formed based on population, with one representative for every 10 lakh people.

 Note: B.L.Mitter resigned due to health issues and he was replaced by N Madhav Rau.
 D.P.
 Khaitan died in 1948 and got replaced by TT Krishnamachari.